majingliang/machine_learning/README.md

 # Introduction
 This project implement classic machine learning algorithms(ML).
 Motivations for this project includes:
-- Help machine learning freshman to have a better and deeper understanding of the basic algorithms and model in this field.
+- Helping machine learning freshman to have a better and deeper understanding of the basic algorithms and model in this field.
-- Provide the real-life and commercial executing methods in ML filed.
+- Providing the real-life and commercial executing methods in ML filed.
 - Keeping my Mathematics Theory and Coding ability fresh due to such cases.

 # Overview